canonical/self-signed-certificates-operator/terraform/README.md

 ## Module structure

 - **main.tf** - Defines the Juju application to be deployed.
 - **variables.tf** - Allows customization of the deployment.
-Except for exposing the deployment options (Juju model name, channel or application name) also models the charm configuration.
+Except for exposing the deployment options (Juju model UUID, channel or application name) also models the charm configuration.
 - **output.tf** - Responsible for integrating the module with other Terraform modules, primarily by defining potential integration endpoints (charm integrations), but also by exposing the application name.
 - **versions.tf** - Defines the Terraform provider.